-among their children-to have respect, in fact, when making distribution of the chairs, both to their habits of previous occupation, and to the additional value which any of them may have impressed upon their favourite seats, by such little arts of upholstery or mechanics, as they are competent to practise.
+their habits of previous occupation, and to the additional value which any of them may have impressed upon their favourite seats, by such little arts of upholstery or mechanics as they are competent to practise.
 A wise domestic legislator would not thwart, but rather defer to the claims and expectations which nature had previously founded.
-And still more a national legislator or statesman, would evince his best wisdom, by, instead of traversing the constitution of property which nature had previously established, greatly deferring to that sense of a possessory right, which long and unquestioned occupation so universally gives; and greatly deferring to the principle, that, whatever the fruit of each man's labour may be, it rightfully, and therefore should legally belong to him.
-A government could, and at the termination of a revolutionary storm, often does, traverse these principles; but not without the excitement of a thousand heart-burnings, and so the establishment of a strong counteraction to its own authority in the heart of its dominions.
-It is the dictate of sound policy-that the natural, on the one hand, and the legal or political on the other, should quadrate as much as possible.
-And thus, instead of saying with Dr. Paley that property derived its constitution and being from the law of the landwe should say that law never exhibits a better understanding of her own place and functions, than when, founding on materials already provided,
+And still more a national legislator or statesman would evince his best wisdom, by, instead of traversing the constitution of property which nature had previously established, greatly deferring to that sense of a possessory right which long and unquestioned occupation so universally gives; and greatly deferring to the principle, that, whatever the fruit of each man's labour may be, it rightfully, and therefore should legitimately belong to him.
+A government could, and at the termination of a revolutionary storm, often does, traverse these principles; but not without the excitement of a thousand heartburnings, and so the establishment of a strong counteraction to its own authority in the heart of its dominions. is the dictate of sound policy-that the natural, on the one hand, and the legal or political on the other, should quadrate as much as possible.
+And thus, instead of saying with Dr. Paley that property derived its constitution and being from the law of the land-we should say that law never exhibits a better understanding of her own place and functions, than when, founding on materials